Dyson V8 Review: Absolute vs Animal vs MotorHead

 5. Less Noise

-Dyson says that the new V8 engineers have developed “significant acoustic improvements” to reduce sound without compromising suction power.
+Dyson says the new V8 engineers have developed “significant acoustic improvements” to reduce sound without compromising suction power.

 Here are the results of the tests: